Investigating the amplitude and rotation of the phase spiral in the Milky Way outer disc: The Gaia phase spiral

 where

-is the sigmoid function and $\rho$ is the radius of the mask, which is a free parameter in the model.
-The mask reduces the impact of the inner part of the spiral by ``flattening'' it, bringing it closer to one, see the bottom-right panel of Fig.~\ref{fig:params_demo}.
+is the sigmoid function and $\rho$ is the radius parameter of the function, which is a free parameter in the model.
+The flattening function reduces the impact of the inner part of the spiral by ``flattening'' it, bringing it closer to one, see the bottom-right panel of Fig.~\ref{fig:params_demo}.
 A larger value of $\rho$ means a larger part of the spiral is flattened.
 By inspection, we find that this value should be less than 0.3 which we apply as a prior.

-We also use an outer mask to reduce the influence of the most distant regions of the phase plane with very few stars.
-Similarly to \cite{widmark_weighing_2021} we use
+We also want to reduce the statistical influence of the most distant regions of the phase plane where there are very few stars.
+Similarly to \cite{widmark_weighing_2021}, we multiply both data and model by a term that we call mask.
+We define it as

-for the outer mask.
-This mask is applied to both data and model when evaluating how good the fit is.
-Note that these two masks have different purposes.
-The inner mask is only applied to the model to reduce the strength of the perturbation in a small area, while the outer mask reduces the importance of the outermost data in our results.
+This mask is applied when evaluating how good the fit is.
+Mask is the only term in our model which originates in data analysis, not some physical property of the phase spiral.
+We do this because we want the model to correspond to real features.
+Removing the stars in the outer regions of the phase plane is somewhat arbitrary but justified because those regions are very sparse and therefore will only contribute noise.

-Combining Eqs. \ref{eqn:quadratic}, \ref{eqn:form_of_model}, and \ref{eqn:inner_mask} gives the spiral perturbation as
+Combining Eqs.~\ref{eqn:quadratic}, \ref{eqn:form_of_model}, and \ref{eqn:inner_mask} gives the spiral perturbation as

 where $\alpha, \rho$, and $\theta_0$ as well as $b$ and $c$ are free parameters of the model.
 The prior we use is based on observations of the phase spiral and chosen in a way to ensure that the sampler converges to the most reasonable solution.
 The prior uses uniform probabilities for all parameters between the values listed in Table~\ref{tab:priors}.
 This table also contains a summary of the parameters with their units.